How to Write Funnier Jokes

 Punch: “But I don’t run away from them.
 I stay because I’m their only parent.”

-The funnier version is to first edit out the unneeded information as the Reveal is the only important information in this punchline.
+This write funnier jokes tip is edit out the unneeded information as the Reveal is the only important information in this punchline and should be as close or at the end.

 Punch: “But I don’t.”